Matistjati/subtask_inclusion_checker/README.md

 - Your input validator is not strict enough.
 - The group is missing max-cases.

-The easiest way to manage subtask inclusions is using [testdata_tools](https://github.com/Kodsport/testdata_tools) to generate test data, which provides the command `include_group`.
+One of the easiest ways to manage subtask inclusions is to use [testdata_tools](https://github.com/Kodsport/testdata_tools) to generate test data, which provides the convenient command `include_group`.

-Of course, some subtask constraints are impossible to validate, such as "the input is generated uniformly at random", in which case you have to live with the false positive.
+Of course, some subtask constraints are impossible to validate, such as "the input was generated uniformly at random", in which case you have to live with the false positive.

 To use the utility, one options is to run it as a command-line program: